June 2014 Borno State attacks: Kidnappings

 Over several days, around the weekend of 21–22 June, suspected Boko Haram militants attacked the village of Kummabza and three others in the Damboa district of Borno State, according to eyewitnesses.
 The attackers took 60 women and girls, and 31 boys in the attack.
 Some of the women were married and the children were as young as three.
 Vigilante leader Aji Khalil said four villagers who tried to escape the attackers were shot.
 An eyewitness said closer to 30 men had been killed in the attack.

 After the attack, elderly villagers walked 15 mi to report the attack and seek help.
 Borno governor Kashim Shettima ordered an official probe, but when the news leaked the national government denied any abductions had taken place.
 A government spokesperson stated there was "nothing on the ground to prove any act of abduction" and claimed Shettima had determined the missing women had merely moved to another village.
 A local politician and multiple eyewitnesses, however confirmed the abduction report to Agence France-Presse.
-An intelligence officer with Nigeria's Department of State Security confirmed to the Associated Press that an attack had taken place on condition of anonymity.
+On condition of anonymity, an intelligence officer with Nigeria's Department of State Security confirmed to the Associated Press that an attack had taken place.
 However, he reported that the abductions had taken place a week earlier, between 13 and 15 June.